Class Act Checking

 - Popmoney that lets you send and receive money to and from other people

-You also receive a discount on Sprint mobile phone service and deals on dozens of online retailers including Staples, Macy’s and Target just by being an RTN member with Everyday Specials.
+You also may receive special offers on Sprint mobile phone service just by being an RTN member with Everyday Specials.

-Plus, you’ll receive a $10 gift card to either Dave and Busters or Starbucks just by opening a Class Act Checking account.
+Plus, you’ll receive a $10 gift card to Starbucks just by opening a Class Act Checking account.

 There are no monthly fees and no minimum balance required.
 Members must enroll in RTN Online Banking and eStatements to be eligible. $25 minimum deposit in the Main Share account required to create your RTN membership and open the Class Act checking account.
 Individuals under age 18 need a cosigner of legal age on the account.
-DeposZip is available for members with no credit score or score equal to or higher than 600.
-Limits include $250 per item; $1,000 per day; $5,000 rolling 30 days.
-VISA Debit card limits include $500 ATM/$500 Point of Sale online and $50 ATM/$100 Point of Sale offline.
+VISA Debit card limits include $500 ATM/$500 Point of Sale online and $50 ATM/$100 Point of Sale offline. *DeposZip limits include $200 per check item; $600 per day and request enrollment from either online banking or our mobile app.

 Cents-ible Savers Club